Miles & Miles 3:450:00 / 3:45

-New Radio Release " Walk the Line"
+New Radio Release " LAST"

 More great news….
 Danny received a Nomination for “2016 Best New Country Artist” and nominated for 2017 AC NEW ARTIST OF THE YEAR by New Music Weekly Magazine in Nashville.